NielsLeenheer/ReceiptPrinterEncoder/README.md

         .height(1)
         .encode()

+### Table

+Insert a table with multiple columns.
+The contents of each cell can be a string, or a callback function.

+    let result = encoder
+        .table(
+            [
+                { width: 36, marginRight: 2, align: 'left' },
+                { width: 10, align: 'right' }
+            ],
+            [
+                [ 'Item 1', '€ 10,00' ],
+                [ 'Item 2', '15,00' ],
+                [ 'Item 3', '9,95' ],
+                [ 'Item 4', '4,75' ],
+                [ 'Item 5', '211,05' ],
+                [ '', '='.repeat(10) ],
+                [ 'Total', (encoder) => encoder.bold().text('€ 250,75').bold() ],
+            ]
+        )
+        .encode()

+The table function takes two parameters.

+The first parameter is an array of column definitions.
+Each column can have the folowing properties:

+- `width`:  determines the width of the column.
+- `marginLeft` and `marginRight`: set a margin to the left and right of the column.
+- `align`: sets the horizontal alignment of the text in the column and can either be `left` or `right`.
+- `verticalAlign`: sets the vertical alignment of the text in the column and can either be `top` or `bottom`.

+The second parameter contains the data and is an array that contains each row.
+There can be as many rows as you would like.

+Each row is an array with a value for each cell.
+The number of cells in each row should be equal to the number of columns you defined previously.

+    [
+        /* Row one, with two columns */
+        [ 'Cell one', 'Cell two' ],

+        /* Row two, with two columns */
+        [ 'Cell three', 'Cell four' ]
+    ]

+The value can either be a string or a callback function.

+If you want to style text inside of a cell, can use the callback function instead.
+The first parameter of the called function contains the encoder object which you can use to chain additional commands.

+    [
+        /* Row one, with two columns */
+        [
+            'Cell one',
+            (encoder) => encoder.bold().text('Cell two').bold()
+        ],
+    ]

+### Box

+Insert a bordered box.

+The first parameter is an object with additional configuration options.

+- `style`: The style of the border, either `single` or `double`
+- `width`: The width of the box, by default the width of the paper
+- `marginLeft`: Space between the left border and the left edge
+- `marginRight`: Space between the right border and the right edge
+- `paddingLeft`: Space between the contents and the left border of the box
+- `paddingRight`: Space between the contents and the right border of the box
+- `align`: The alignment of the text within the box, can be `left` or `right`.

+The second parameter is the content of the box and it can be a string, or a callback function.

+For example:

+    let result = encoder
+        .box(
+            { width: 30, align: 'right', style: 'double', marginLeft: 10 },
+            'The quick brown fox jumps over the lazy dog )
+        .encode()

+### Rule

+Insert a horizontal rule.

+The first parameters is an object with additional styling options:

+- `style`: The style of the line, either `single` or `double`
+- `width`: The width of the line, by default the width of the paper

+For example:

+    let result = encoder
+        .rule({ style: 'double' })
+        .encode()

 ### Barcode

 Print a barcode of a certain symbology.
 The first parameter is the value of the barcode as a string, the second is the symbology and finally the height of the barcode.